ntrel/cpp2/README.md

     test_int(25);
 }
 ```
+Note that `pred` is not a type identifier so it must be parenthesized.

 Test a template predicate with a compile-time value - `x is Template` tests `Template<(x)>`
 if the result is convertible to `bool`.